DanielCondeTorres/SuPepMem/README.md

 In case the user wishes to see trajectories, the use of the [VMD](https://www.ks.uiuc.edu/Research/vmd/) program is recommended.

-If you are working in an anaconda environment
+If you are working in an anaconda environment and you need to install a specific module:

 ```
 conda install module
 ```